Springtime Easter Bonnet - made from paper

 2 sheets of A4 green card

-green pipe cleaners
+Green pipe cleaners

 1 sheet of yellow card

-orange tissue paper
+Orange tissue paper

-scraps of coloured card & foam sheets.
+Scraps of recycled card & foam sheets.

 For the base of the hat, we cut a sheet of green A4 card in half to create two long strips, & cut thin triangular shapes from the other sheet to create strands of grass.
 (If you haven't got any coloured card, you could colour/paint the inside of a cereal packet.

 We attached the pipe cleaners to the hat with more tape, making sure the base of the pipe cleaner was covered so it wouldn't irritate when it was worn.
-To create the hat shape, I wrapped the card around your Minnie's head to get an accurate fit, & then secured the edges of the card with tape.
+To create the hat shape, I wrapped the card around your her head to get an accurate fit, & then secured the edges of the card with tape.